rust-cuda/wg/README.md

 ## Contributing

 We welcome all people who want to contribute.
-Please see the [contributing instructions] for more information.

 Contributions in any form (issues, pull requests, etc.) to this project must adhere to Rust's [Code of Conduct].